zeux/zeux.github.io/_posts/2007-10-28-my-own-lighting-shader-with-blackjack-and-hookers.md

 I decided to compute lighting in world space, as I thought that passing all lighting data from VS to PS is going to consume too much interpolators.
 So I passed world-space view vector, world-space position and tangent to world space conversion matrix from VS to PS, and had PS transform normal to world space and compute everything else.
 This proved to be insufficient to reach target result, but I am going to show you the shader anyway, as it has some interesting ideas, some of which are still in the final shader.

-Here is the shader: [link](http://www.everfall.com/paste/id.php?ppzzlcq4t5rt).
+[Here is the shader](https://gist.github.com/zeux/01d4555fb000fa25bc3c/b7b422f8f853eb591c2f69700db64ee529637d3b).
 Ignore stuff like bindings.h, TRILINEAR_SAMPLER, etc. – these are to allow FX Composer bindings of parameters.

 Interesting things to note: